artificialcitizens/ac-scripts/README.md

-⚠️ Big Changes ⚠️ If you are here between upload and my tutorial video, just take a look at the prompt-anything script, its heavily documented.
-Check the deprecated folder for `quick-prompt.js` which is the old prompt-anything.js script.
-It's fun, but not easy to wield for beginners.
-I'll be making a video on how to use the new script later today.
-Set forth and be awesome.

 # Artificial Citizens x Script Kit

 <p>A collection of tools and experiments to bring AI to your fingertips with the power with ScriptKit.</p>